AdobeDocs/experience-manager-65.en/help/assets/managing-linked-subassets.md

 ## View pages of a multi-page file {#view-pages-of-a-multi-page-file}

-The Page Viewer feature of AEM Assets lets you view individual pages of multi-page files, including PDF, INDD, PPT, PPTX, and Ai files.
+The [!UICONTROL Page Viewer] feature of AEM Assets lets you view individual pages of multi-page files, including PDF, INDD, PPT, PPTX, and AI files.
 For InDesign, you can extract pages using InDesign server.
 If the previews of pages are saved during InDesign file creation , then InDesign Server is not required for page extraction.

+To make the subassets available in AEM, see [how to generate subassets](/help/assets/managing-assets-touch-ui.md#generate-subassets).

 You can browse through individual pages of a file from the asset page.
 You can use options from the toolbar to annotate individual pages of the file.
 You can also use the **[!UICONTROL Page Overview]** option to view all the pages simultaneously.